rexcontrols/REXexamples/Function_blocks_Standard/PIDU_Simple_PID_Controller/README.md

 The algorithm runs each 100 milliseconds (0.1 s).
 See the EXEC function block,
 tick x ntick0 = 0.05 x 2 = 0.1

+## Prerequisities ##
+- RexCore must be installed and running on the target device.

+## Running the example ##
+- The **exec.mdl* file is the project main file.
+- Open it with *RexDraw*, compile and download it to the target device.

 ## User interface (HMI) ##
 The example is accompanied by a HTML5-based user interface built on the WebBuDi framework (Web Buttons and Displays).
 There is also a WebWatch HMI generated